-Remark 5.45: (There is more than this!).
 In these notes we have considered exterior Dirichlet BVPs for the 2D Helmholtz equation.
 However BIEs and BEMs have a much broader range of applicability.
-They can be used to model, analyse and approximate Helmholtz BVPs posed on bounded domains, on domains with unbounded or non-Lipschitz boundaries, transmission problems (i.e. multiple Helmholtz equations with different wavenumbers on different domains, coupled by Dirichlet and Neumann conditions),....
+They may be used to model, analyse and approximate Helmholtz BVPs posed on bounded domains, on domains with unbounded or non-Lipschitz boundaries, transmission problems (i.e. multiple Helmholtz equations with different wavenumbers on different domains, coupled by Dirichlet and Neumann conditions),....

-BIEs can be used for much more general linear PDEs (of all kinds: elliptic, parabolic and hyperbolic), including systems of PDEs such as those of elasticity and electromagnetism (recall $\S1.3-1.4$).
+BIEs can be used for much more general linear PDEs (of all kinds: elliptic, parabolic and hyperbolic) in any dimension, including systems of PDEs such as those of elasticity and electromagnetism (recall §1.3-1.4).
+In computational electromagnetism, the BEM is often called "method of moments" (MoM).
 The main requirement for implementing a BEM is that the fundamental solution of the problem is known, either in exact or approximate form.